 This might seem like an obvious point, but every year some students miss their interview just because they had the timings wrong, so this is definitely something worth double-checking the day before.

-Some medical schools (especially for MMI-style interviews) will ask that you arrive 15 minutes, or even 30 minutes before your specified time slot for a pre-interview briefing – if that is the case, make sure you take this into account as well.
+Some Medical Schools (especially for MMI-style interviews) will ask that you log in 15 minutes, or even 30 minutes before your specified time slot for a pre-interview briefing – if that is the case, make sure you take this into account as well.

 Loading More Content